vidarshan/vidarshanadithya/README.md

 Currently I'm open to machine learning related topics🤖, and have been gaining knowledge about the field📈.

 ## Reach me out💌
-If you would like me to collaborate🤝🏻 on your awesome software project, you can reach me out from my email:📧vidarshanadithya3@gmail.com
+You can reach me out from my email:📧vidarshanadithya3@gmail.com

 You can also find me on🔍:
 <br>